 Other more popular antioxidants are studied because they have shown antioxidant qualities in the test tube.
 But the test tube antioxidant values (ORAC) have been shown to have no correlation with antioxidant activity in the body.
 See this post for a discussion about the lack of correlation.
 What matters is the antioxidant activity inside the cell, not the activity in the test tube.

 The problem in Italy is similar to the problem throughout the world.
 As more and more people move into cities, their diet and lifestyle changes to an urban diet and lifestyle.
 The change in diet is one that consists of a diet much higher in sodium and lower in potassium.
 This results in the cells in our body being too imbalanced to eliminate excessive free radicals.
 This leads to more inflammation, and will lead to more hypertension and cardiovascular disease throughout the world.

 Find Tables Of Potassium Content

-However by getting more high potassium foods and less sodium you can prevent the damage from a more Western diet.
-To find the potassium and sodium content of different foods you can click on the List of Posts tab at the top of the page.
-From there find a link to a table with your food of interest to find the potassium and sodium content.
+However, by getting more high potassium foods, and less sodium, you can prevent the damage from a more Western diet.
+To find the potassium and sodium content of different foods you can click on the “Links To Food Potassium Tables” tab at the top of the page.
+From there find a link to a table with your food of interest to find its potassium and sodium content.

 1. Mediterranean Diet Effect: an Italian picture.
 Azzini E, Polito A, Fumagalli A, Intorre F, Venneria E, Durazzo A, Zaccaria M, Ciarapica D, Foddai MS, Mauro B, Raguzzini A, Palomba L, Maiani G. Nutr J. 2011 Nov 16;10:125. doi: 10.1186/1475-2891-10-125.